Roza Lallemand: Playing style

 Roza Lallemand had a predilection for the Open Game, and often opened with 1. e4.

 She was considered a free player, with a "high" game and a good sense of initiative.

 Gilles Mirallès described her after she died as "capable of carrying out sudden attacks" and wrote that she was "feared for her brilliant sacrifices."

 He saw her as representing a "romantic" spirit of chess that had become all too rare in the modern age.

 Notable game

-A game played by Roza Lallemand (white) against Maia Lomineichvili at the fourth round of chess in the European Championship of Nations in Gothenburg in 2005.
+A game played by Roza Lallemand (white) against Maia Lomineishvili at the fourth round of chess in the European Championship of Nations in Gothenburg in 2005.

 Lomineishvili was a member of the Georgian team that finished second in these Olympics.